mpalmer7/cryptool/README.md

 For example: <br />
 `>> python cryptool.py -s "Khoor Zruog"`  for string input <br />
 `>> python cryptool.py -f textfile.txt`   for file input <br />
+-f will interpret the file line by line. <br />

 The program will attempt to guess what kind of cipher you are trying to decrypt. <br />
 If you know what cipher you are decrypting, that can also be specified with one of the below flags: <br />